Zanskar district: History

 Buddhism regained its influence over Zanskar in the 8th century when Tibet was also converted to this religion.
 Between the 10th and 11th centuries, two Royal Houses were founded in Zanskar, and the monasteries of Karsha and Phugtal (see picture) were built.
 Until the 15th century Zanskar existed as a more or less independent Buddhist Kingdom ruled by two to four related royal families.
 In the early 17th century, Zanskar was conquered by Sengge Namgyal and was incorporated into Ladakh.
-In 1822 a coalition of Kulu, Lahoul, and Kinnaur invaded Zanskar, plundering the country and destroying the royal palace at Padum.
+In 1822 a coalition of Kulu, Lahaul, and Kinnaur invaded Zanskar, plundering the country and destroying the royal palace at Padum.

 In the mid-20th century, border conflicts between India, Pakistan and China caused Ladakh and Zanskar to be closed to foreigners.
 During these wars Ladakh lost two thirds of its original territory, losing Baltistan to Pakistan and the Aksai Chin to China.
 Ladakh and Zanskar, despite a tumultuous history of internal wars and external aggressions, have never lost their cultural and religious heritage since the 8th century. this is also one of the rare regions in the Himalaya where traditional Tibetan culture, society, and buildings survived the Chinese Cultural Revolution.
 In the last twenty years, the opening of a road and the massive influx of tourists and researchers have brought many changes to the traditional social organisation of Zanskar.
 In 2007 the valley suffered its third year of a desert locust infestation with many villages losing their crops.
 The response of the monasteries puja (prayer) to get rid of them, while the government advocated insecticides, which the Buddhists were reluctant to use, but in some cases were forced to try, with as yet undocumented success.
 In 2008 it was reported that the locusts had left the central Zanskar plains.

 People of Zanskar demanded having their own district, separate from the existing Kargil district, for more than 70 years.
 The Ladakh Buddhist Association also demanded the creation of a Zanskar district.
 In August 2024, the Ministry of Home Affairs announced that Zanskar will become a district in Ladakh by 2028.
+On 27 April 2026, Zanskar was notified by Ministry of Home Affairs in the government gazette as new district, with headquarters at Padum, after carving it out of the Shia Muslim-majority Kargil district.